Everest base Camp Luxury Lodge Trek

 Extend the Trek – Adding Gokyo Lake and Cho La Pass

-The Gokyo and Cho La Pass treks may be added to the luxury Everest Base Camp Trek to make it longer.
+The Gokyo and Cho La Pass treks can be added to the luxury Everest Base Camp Trek to extend its duration.
 The itinerary will include two additional days for these trekking destinations.
 After returning from Kalapathhar to Gorakshep, you will take the northern part of a small trail that leads to the Cho La Pass.

-Due to the Trek’s elevation above 5000 meters, it will be a bit difficult.
+Due to the trek’s elevation above 5,000 meters, it will be a bit challenging.
 You can see Ama Dablam, Lhotse, and Cho Oyu at 5420 meters from this location.
 You will continue your Trek downhill toward Gokyo, past several glaciers; the ascent from here will be tricky.

 Trekking beneath the sky-touching mountains and across the pristine glaciers will be an incredible adventure.
 At 5360 meters above sea level, you will indeed arrive at the Gokyo.
 Ascending from here, you will reach Namche Bazaar and return to Lukla.

 Should you opt for this package, we shall ensure opulent accommodations in Lukla, Phakding, and Namche.
-You can anticipate the finest lodgings with en-suite facilities at various locations except Gorak Shep.
+You can expect the finest accommodations with en-suite facilities at various locations, except for Gorak Shep.
 We remain at your service for any inquiries about this remarkable trek.

 Domestic Flights

 You can fly via domestic airplane from Kathmandu to Lukla and from Lukla to Kathmandu.
 The flight time connecting Kathmandu and Lukla will be approximately 30 to 35 minutes.
 You will see stunning hillside greenery and distant Alps views during the flight.
-Tara Air, Sita Air, and Summit Air are just a few of the flights that fall under the category of Dornier aircraft.
+Tara Air, Sita Air, and Summit Air are among the airlines that operate Dornier aircraft.

 The flight will be incredibly adventurous since you’ll arrive at Tenzing Hillary Airport in Lukla, one of the world’s most dangerous airports.

-Delay or cancellation of Kathmandu- Lukla-Kathmandu due to unfavorable weather conditions and unexpected natural disasters can occur.
-In this case, we try our best to manage the appropriate time for the flight, pre-checking upon weather conditions.
-You must prepare your trip with buffer days if you get stuck due to a flight delay to Lukla.
+Delays or cancellations of flights between Kathmandu and Lukla may occur due to unfavorable weather conditions and unexpected natural disasters.
+In this case, we do our best to manage the appropriate time for the flight, taking into account weather conditions.
+You should prepare your trip with buffer days in case you encounter a flight delay to Lukla.

 Direct flights from Kathmandu to Lukla may not always be available during peak seasons.
-In such instances, we have devised an alternative arrangement to ensure your seamless journey.
+In such instances, we have devised an alternative arrangement to ensure a seamless journey for you.
 This entails organizing a flight from Ramechhap to Lukla and back, complemented by ground transportation to and from Ramechhap.

 In the event of this scenario, we recommend commencing your drive from Kathmandu to Ramechhap at 2 AM, allowing you to catch the earliest available flight to Lukla.
 This strategic approach ensures that you embark on your adventure with efficiency and minimal disruptions.